 Create a

 DriverManagerDataSourceobject and configure the database connection information, including the driver class name, database URL, username, and password.
-The steps are as follows:- Create a
+The specific steps are as follows:- Create a

-setPasswordmethod to set the database password.
+setPasswordmethod and set the database password.

 DriverManagerDataSource dataSource = new DriverManagerDataSource(); dataSource.setDriverClassName("com.mysql.jdbc.Driver"); dataSource.setUrl(url); dataSource.setUsername(username); dataSource.setPassword(password);- Create a